OtakuC0deQu33n/Jai-G/README.md

 # 💻 Jai G. — Software Developer Portfolio

 A sleek, **futuristic portfolio website** built entirely with **HTML and CSS**.
-This project showcases your developer profile, projects, and creative identity through a modern, layered glass and aurora design.
+This project showcases a portion of my developer profile, projects, and creative identity through a modern, layered glass and aurora design.

 ---